Galvanic Cells

 A galvanic cell comprises several key components

-• Electrodes: Electrodes are conductive materials which facilitate the oxidation and reduction reactions of a galvanic cell
+• Electrodes: Electrodes are conductive materials which facilitate the oxidation and reduction reactions of a galvanic cell.
+The anode and cathode are relatively negatively and positively charged respectively in the beginning.
+Oxidation occurs at the anode while reduction occurs at the cathode.

 • Salt Bridge: A crucial component of a galvanic cell is the salt bridge which maintains electrical neutrality through allowing ions to flow and balance charges during the reaction.
 It also completes the circuit